Restioson/xtra/README.md

 ```

 For a longer example, check out [Vertex](https://github.com/Restioson/vertex/tree/development), a chat application
-written with xtra (on the server).
+written with xtra nightly (on the server).

 ## Okay, sounds great!
 How do I use it?
 Check out the [docs](https://docs.rs/xtra) and the [examples](https://github.com/Restioson/xtra/blob/master/examples)